John Kerry: Leaked audiotape

 On April 25, 2021, The New York Times published content from a leaked audiotape of a three-hour taped conversation between economist Saeed Leylaz and Iranian foreign minister Mohammad Javad Zarif.
 The taped conversation was connected to an oral history project, known as "In the Islamic Republic the military field rules", which documents the work of Iran's current administration.
 The tape was obtained by the London-based news channel Iran International.

 In the tape, which the Times referred to as "extraordinary", Zarif reveals that then-Secretary of State Kerry told him that Israel attacked Iranian assets in Syria, "at least 200 times".
-Although the tape has not been verified, the spokesman for the Iranian foreign ministry did not deny its validity.
+Although the tape has not been verified, the spokesman for the Iranian foreign ministry, Saeed Khatibzadeh, did not deny its validity.

-Nineteen Republican senators signed a letter asking President Biden to investigate Zarif's claim.
+Nineteen Republican senators signed a letter asking President Biden to investigate Zarif's claim that Kerry told him that Israel attacked Iranian assets in Syria, "at least 200 times".
 On April 27, 2021, Republicans called on Kerry to resign from the Biden administration's National Security Council.
 In a tweet, Kerry denied Zarif's account, writing, "I can tell you that this story and these allegations are unequivocally false.
 This never happened — either when I was Secretary of State or since."